 The program maintains an area of work that focuses on Western North Carolina economic and social issues.
 WNC initiatives attempt to improve conditions in the region by providing relevant, timely and accurate information to people in the private and public sectors.

-- Southwestern North Carolina Opportunity Initiative, partner agencies include NC Department of Transportation, Federal Highway Administration, and Appalachian Regional Commission, 2013-14.
+- Southwestern North Carolina Opportunity Initiative.
+NC Department of Transportation, Federal Highway Administration, and Appalachian Regional Commission, 2013-14.